Wisdom Teeth Edison, Metuchen, & South Plainfield, NJ

 Like our tailbones or appendix, wisdom teeth are no longer required equipment but come in they still do.
 Unfortunately, evolution has shortened our jaws quite a bit and now there isn’t any room.
 So, when your wisdom teeth try and enter your mouth they usually become impacted, or blocked, by the other teeth.
 They sometimes come in sideways.
 Often they come in surrounded by jawbone.
 Sometimes they partially erupt, creating pockets in the gums where bacteria love to accumulate.

 With very, very few exceptions wisdom teeth do not work well with our modern dental alignment so they need to be manually extracted.
-If left in place, wisdom teeth will invariably cause the other teeth to be pushed out of position and cause other problems.
+If left in place, they will invariably cause the other teeth to be pushed out of position and cause other problems.

 When is the best time to extract the wisdom teeth?